AshuKulu/Android-Java/README.md

 # Java-Android
-Here are some basic Android applications developed by me.
-You can copy and test it.
+**Here are some introductory Android applications developed by me.
+You can copy and test it.**